samuelssj123/shengjie.github.io/_teaching/Maths.md

 Basic Core Course
 ======

-* I have also prepared personal study and preparation notes for your use in the core undergraduate math courses, which you can download by clicking on the following to download.
+* I have prepared personal study and preparation notes for your use in the core undergraduate math courses, which you can download by clicking on the following to download.
 The textbook uses the Complete Book of Review for Domestic Examinations by Zhengyuan Li.

 [Contents](https://github.com/samuelssj123/WareHouse/raw/refs/heads/master/math_mulu.pdf)